 The California Women’s Law Center was proud to co-sponsor an advanced screening of the new Focus Features film “Loving” on November 3, 2016 at the Landmark Theater in the Westside Pavilion Mall.
 This fantastic film is based on the seminal 1967 Supreme Court case, Loving v.
 Virginia.
 CWLC proudly partnered with the Writers Guild Foundation, GLAAD …

-Handbags of Hope took place on October 8, 2016 at the Hope in Christ Community Church in Compton.
 This is an annual event that CWLC has participated in for the past three years.
-Each year, the effort centers around new or slightly used handbags being stuffed with personal care items like a toothbrush, toothpaste, deodorant, lotion,
+Each year, the effort centers around new or slightly used handbags being stuffed with personal care items like a toothbrush, toothpaste, deodorant, lotion, and other items which are then distributed to support survivors of domestic violence.

 A fantastic event to support CWLC where individuals were invited to discover the Fall/Winter 2016 collection by Tsumori Chisato from Marina Rinaldi on September 24th and 25th, 2016 at the Marina Rinaldi in Beverly Hills.
 5% of the proceeds from this event were donated to the California Women’s Law Center!